-By adding the 9th to the 1-octave arpeggios you already know, you won’t have to start from scratch when learning these five-note shapes, and the 9th will bring a welcomed color tone to your arpeggio-based soloing ideas.
+By adding the ninth to the one-octave arpeggios you already know, you won’t have to start from scratch when learning these five-note shapes, and the ninth will bring a welcomed color tone to your arpeggio-based soloing ideas.

-To begin, let’s take a look at a ii V I chord progression using 9th arpeggios over each chord in the phrase.
+To begin, let’s take a look at a ii V I chord progression using ninth arpeggios over each chord in the phrase.

 As you play through each arpeggio, notice that you may already be familiar with the first four notes of each shape, and then the ninth is just stacked on top of each 1-octave, R-3-5-7 arpeggio that you may already know.
 This is the best way to think about ninth arpeggios, that they are simply a 1-octave arpeggio with one added note at the end of the shape.

 This will allow you to take any one-octave arpeggio you already know, add one note to the end, and you will have a five-note, ninth arpeggio already under your fingers, rather than learning new fingerings for these shapes from scratch.
 Once you have worked on the fingerings below, put on a ii V I backing track in C major and practice improvising over these chords while using each ninth arpeggios as the basis for your lines.

 From there, try soloing over ii V I’s in other keys, at various tempos and then apply these ninth arpeggio shapes to ii V I’s within tunes that you know or are working on in your practice routine.

 When learning these, or any, arpeggios, it is always a good idea to work out fingerings for them in a number of areas on the neck.
 This will allow you to always have these shapes under your fingers no matter where you are on the guitar, or what key you are playing in at the time.